-Thoroughly modern in their outlook, Jordan is now solar-powered, grows sustainable gardens, and offers a luxury bus tour of the property capped with a hilltop tasting (three hours, $120 per person).
+Thoroughly modern in their outlook, Jordan is now solar-powered, grows sustainable gardens, and offers the Estate Tour & Tasting, which includes a luxury van tour of the 1,200-acre property and al fresco tastings.

 This Second French Empire-styled chateau is set among low, oak woodland hills in Alexander Valley.

 There's a bit of Denmark here, too, in that director Francis Ford Coppola's renovation of the former Chateau Souverain called for an amusement park theme that echoes Copenhagen's famed Tivoli Gardens.

 Under its mansard roof and towers, modified with glass pyramid peaks by Coppola, the winery houses the director's movie memorabilia like movie mobster Vito Corleone's desk, Apocalypse Now 'heads,' and the fully-rigged model warship from Sofia Coppola's Marie Antoinette.